 Since the exact cause of endometriosis is not yet known, women suffering from the condition are only advised to adhere to a diet rich in nutrition.
 Make and follow a diet that includes all the five groups: fruits, vegetables, dairy, protein, and grains.

 Include fibers to remove the excess estrogen.
-Eat ground flaxseed, lentils, beans, and whole grains.
+Eat ground flaxseed, lentils, beans, and whole grains in your diet.

 Include fat to fight the inflammation.
-Eat foods that are rich in omega 3, like fatty fish, tuna, salmon, nuts, and plant oils.
+Eat foods that are rich in omega 3, like fatty fish, tuna, salmon, nuts, and plant oils in your diet.

 Include minerals to help relax your muscles and regulate the cycle.
-Eat dark chocolate, leafy greens, black beans, nuts, seeds, almonds, and pumpkin seeds.
+Eat dark chocolate, leafy greens, black beans, nuts, seeds, almonds, and pumpkin seeds in your diet.

 Certain choices in food items and lifestyles can influence the progression of the condition of endometriosis.
 To best manage it, there are some food items that you need to avoid eating: